EloyGomez-bd/Ironhack_final_project/README.md

 This repository corresponds to Final project of Data Analytics Bootcamp at Ironhack.

-The main function of the program is to retrieve a clean dataset obtained from US Ministry of Transportation web.
+The main function of the program is to retrieve a **clean dataset** obtained from US Ministry of Transportation web.
 This data is messy and is divided into several categories by type of handled fluid and time intervals.
 The final dataset with more than 18k incidents is then explored and analysed in order to look for the main insights.

 Check it out at https://public.tableau.com/profile/eloy.gomez.caro.moreno#!/vizhome/ExplorationofPipelineIncidents/Dashboard1

+The program also deploys a **machine learning model** based on some of the original data in order to predict the total cost of a new pipeline incident which should be an input from the user.

 ## Technology Stack